Azure-Samples/cloud-services-python-contoso-ads-application/README.md

 ## Additional Information

 1\.
-We use [wheels](http://pythonwheels.com/) to install cffi, cryptograpy and Pillow library, because  in Python 3.4 normal pip install for these libraries may fail and return error **"Unable to find vcvarsall.bat"**.
-If your can successfully install all references just by defining the name in requirements, you may safely skip above step 8 - 10.
+We use [wheels](http://pythonwheels.com/) to install cffi, cryptograpy and Pillow library, because  in Python 3.4 normal pip installation for these libraries may fail and return error **"Unable to find vcvarsall.bat"**.
+If you can successfully install all references just by defining the name in requirements, you may safely skip above step 8 - 10.

 2\.
 Startup and Runtime task logs are located in the **C:\Resources\Directory{role}\LogFiles** folder in the Cloud Service instance.
 Check **ConfigureCloudService.txt** if any library in requirements.txt is not successfully installed.
 Check **LaunchWorker.err.txt** for WorkerRole runtime errors.